flippercloud/flipper-typescript/README.md

 - Performant in-memory adapter with support for custom storage adapters.
 - Adapter wrappers for memoization, read-only mode, strict mode, dual-write, and operation logging.

-Control your software &mdash; don't let it control you.
+Control your software — don't let it control you.

 ## Installation